gaepdit/complaint-tracking/docs/Role capabilities.md

 Users in the Attachments Editor role can:

-* Edit attachments for all complaints, including closed complaints.
+* Edit attachments for all Complaints, including closed Complaints.
 (Normally, attachments can only be edited for open complaints the user is already able to edit.)

+### Site Maintenance

+Users in the Site Maintenance role can:

+* Edit EPD Offices and designate the Assignor for each Office.
+* Edit the lookup tables for Complaint Action Types and Areas of Concern.